 Maher is author of the Oobleck plays There Is A Happiness That Morning Is and Song About Himself.
 Most recently, he created book and lyrics for Small Ball, an original musical about basketball commissioned by the Houston Rockets, for that city’s Catastrophic Theatre.

-It Is Magic by Oobleck Theater continues at Chopin Theatre, 1543 W. Division, through June 29.
-Tickets for performances Friday-Sunday are $20, “more if you’ve got it, free if you’re broke.”
+It Is Magic by Oobleck Theater at Chopin Theatre, 1543 W. Division, closed June 29 and is being remounted for three weekends July 19 through August 4.
+Performances are Friday-Saturday at 7:30pm and Sunday at 3pm.
+Tickets are $20, “more if you’ve got it, free if you’re broke.”
 Reserve them here.

 Did you enjoy this post?
 Please cnsider supporting Third Coast Review’s arts and culture coverage by becoming a patron.
 Choose the amount that works best for you, and know how much we appreciate your support!